Emertechs-Labs/ContextEngieeringGuide/docs/research/README.md

 # Research Phase for Hedera Africa Hackathon

 ## Overview
 In the research phase, you'll validate and expand on your ideation ideas by gathering technical knowledge, resources, and tools.
 As a non-coder, focus on understanding Hedera's ecosystem, fetching relevant documentation and code examples to your local PC, and using AI tools like GitHub Copilot in VS Code to explore and learn.
-This phase builds a foundation for development without requiring deep coding skills—AI agents will handle implementation later.
+This phase builds a foundation for development without requiring deep coding skills - AI agents will handle implementation later.

 ## Overview
 In the research phase, you'll validate and expand on your ideation ideas by gathering technical knowledge, resources, and tools.
 As a non-coder, focus on understanding Hedera's ecosystem, fetching relevant documentation and code examples to your local PC, and using AI tools like GitHub Copilot in VS Code to explore and learn.
-This phase builds a foundation for development without requiring deep coding skills—AI agents will handle implementation later.
+This phase builds a foundation for development without requiring deep coding skills - AI agents will handle implementation later.

 ### Why Research?
 Research helps you understand if your idea is possible on Hedera.
 You'll learn about tokens, consensus, and AI tools, so you can explain your project clearly to AI builders later.